 If you’ve booked a trip to the Black Forest, remember it’s not all long walks and beer.
-Make sure you schedule in some time for some unforgettable experiences.
+Make sure you schedule time for some unforgettable experiences.
 I am providing plenty of ideas on things to do in the Black Forest Region!

 The Black Forest may be the setting where Hansel and Gretel almost met their fate, but that hasn’t put off the swarms of tourists who visit it each year.
-And for good reason too.
+And for good reason, too.

 How to Reach the Black Forest?

 Stuttgart is the closest major city to the area.
-It is located about 110 km from the cities on the northern part of the region and 200 km from the cities in the southern part of the region.
+It is located about 110 km from the cities in the northern part of the region and 200 km from the cities in the southern part of the region.